umberto-fontanazza/kiruna-explorer/API documentation.md

 ## POST `/uploads`

-Upload a new file to the server, linking it to one or more documents
+Upload a new file to the server, binding it to one or more documents

 ### Request parameters